FAQ for New Postgraduate Students

 The MPhil and PhD programs are research programs so MPhil and PhD students will need to find research topics and advisors.

-A small number of MPhil and PhD students are recruited directly to work with a specific faculty member.
-Such students are explicitly informed of their advisor in their acceptance letter to the program; after arriving at HKUST such students should contact their advisors to discuss how to develop a research plan.
+Some students are recruited directly to work with a specific faculty member.
+Such students are explicitly informed of their advisor in their acceptance letter to the program; after arriving at HKUST, such students should contact their advisors to discuss how to develop a research plan.

 One final point.
 Most candidates listed an intended area of research on their applications.
-Even if you have done so it is not necessary for you to actually work in that specific area; if after you arrive here it occurs that you find another area that interests you and an advisor that is willing to supervise you in that area you are permitted to switch to that area.
-An exception to this rule is for the small number of students described above who were recruited to work with particular faculty members on particular projects.
-If you are one of those students you will be normally funded directly by that faculty member (all other students will initially be funded as teaching assistants by the department) so you have an obligation to work with that faculty on that project.
+Even if you have done so it is not necessary for you to actually work in that specific area; if after you arrive here it occurs that you find another area that interests you and an advisor who is willing to supervise you in that area, you are permitted to switch to that advisor.
+Switching advisors is normal within the first year (or two, in case of PhD students), but doing so later than this is usually not advised.

 Q2.
 Due to visa or other reasons I will not be able to arrive in Hong Kong before the registration period for new students.
 What can I do?
 How late can I register?
 May I defer my admission?